danielfett/draft-dpop/main.md

 the public key information SHOULD be represented using the `jkt` confirmation method member defined herein.
-To convey the hash of a public key in a JWT, this specification introduces the following new JWT Confirmation Method [@!RFC7800] member for use under the `cnf` claim.
+To convey the hash of a public key in a JWT, this specification introduces the following JWT Confirmation Method [@!RFC7800] member for use under the `cnf` claim.

 `jkt`